espruino/BangleApps/apps/boxclk/README.md

 __Drag & Drop:__

 This intuitive feature allows you to reposition any element (box) on the clock face with ease.
-Tap on the box(s) you want to move and the border will show, drag into position and tap outside of the boxes to finish placing.
+Tap on the box(s) you want to move and the border will show, drag into position and tap outside of the boxes to finish placing. **Note:** Roll the tip of your finger slowly on the screen for fine adjustments.

 __Double Tap to Save:__